NakhlehLab/Maximal-Homologous-Groups/README.md

 3. MHG-partition: Start from Blastn queries, only partition for MHGs.

 ## Installation Option 1: conda install
 It is highly recommended to setup a new conda environment to avoid weird stuck through conda install!
+Installing MHG via conda will save the time figuring out the dependencies.
 ```
 conda create --name mhg python=3.7
 conda activate mhg